Corniel/ai-tetris-kubisme/README.md

 ## Move generator
 The move generator gives all possible move candidates that describe both the steps to get the block that fits as the block itself.

+## Random generator
+As a too long sequence of S and Z shapes will - even with perfect play - result in a holes that can not be filled, the random generator should return a bag of 7 unique shapes.